Create a tabular model project

 To create a new tabular model project

-In Name, type AW Internet Sales, and then specify a location for the project files.
+In Configure your new project, in Project name, type AW Internet Sales.
+Specify a location for the project files.
+Leave Framework the default.

 By default, Solution Name is the same as the project name; however, you can type a different solution name.